-Living in a castle, if only for a fleeting moment has long been a dream of mine and one I recently got to fulfill at the Clontarf Castle Hotel in Dublin.
-The 4-star hotel offers the all the modern conveniences of a luxury property built while embracing its history as a 12th century keep.
+Living in a castle, if only for a fleeting moment has long been a dream of mine and one I recently got to fulfil at the Clontarf Castle Hotel in Dublin.
+The 4-star hotel offers all the modern conveniences of a luxury property built while embracing its history as a 12th century keep.

 Clontarf Castle Hotel